kirkmire/phd_thesis_markdown/source/01_title_page.md

         % \includegraphics[width=0.4\textwidth]{style/univ_logo.eps}

         \normalsize
-        University of Montana, UK\\
+        University of Montana, US\\
-        January 2015
+        October 2016

         % Except where otherwise noted, content in this thesis is licensed under a Creative Commons Attribution 4.0 License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
 Copyright 2015,Tom Pollard.